rxue/learning-dirary/vim/diary_vim.md

 # 20190622:
 * Insert a new line below the current line in normal mode: o
 # 20190624:
-* Move cursor to the first character of the first line: gg
+* Move cursor to the first character of the first line - gg
-* copy full content of a file: :%y a
+* Copy all contents of a file - :%y a
 * redo: ctrl+r